Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Preliminaries on Finite Abelian Groups

 Conversely, an $m\times n$ integer matrix $A$ is said to define a group homomorphism from $H$ to $G$ if its columns $a_i$ are elements of $G$ and the operation $Ah\pmod{G}$ is a group homomorphism. \end{definition} In (\ref{Matrix Representation DEFINITIO-EQUATION}) we introduced some conventions, that we will use: first, the element $h$ is seen as a \textit{column} of integer numbers onto which $A$ acts via matrix multiplication; second, (mod $G$) indicates that multiplications and sums involved in the calculation of $Ah$ are performed within $G$, taking remainders when necessary.

-The main properties of matrix representations are now summarized. \begin{proposition} Every group homomorphism $\mathcal{A}: H\rightarrow G$ has a matrix representation.
+The main properties of matrix representations are now summarized. \begin{lemma} Every group homomorphism $\mathcal{A}: H\rightarrow G$ has a matrix representation.
 Moreover, an $m\times n$ matrix $A$ with columns $a_i\in G$ defines a homomorphism iff its columns fulfill the equations